Matthias Sammer: Bayern Munich

-On 2 July 2012, he took over as Sporting Director of Bayern Munich and replaced Christian Nerlinger, who had been released following Bayern's treble losses in Bundesliga, German Cup and Champions League and because of his strained relationship with the club.
+On 2 July 2012, he took over as sporting director of Bayern Munich and replaced Christian Nerlinger, who had been released following Bayern's treble losses in Bundesliga, German Cup and Champions League and because of his strained relationship with the club.
 As Sporting Director, Sammer was a member of the management board responsible for the professional playing staff of the club.

 In his first season, Sammer orchestrated FC Bayern's turnaround to the first treble in club history by claiming the 2012–13 Bundesliga, the 2012–13 UEFA Champions League and the 2012–13 DFB-Pokal in record-setting fashion.
 In the next years three consecutive Bundesliga championships and two cup wins followed.

 In spring 2016, he had a "minute circulatory disorder in the brain" and had to take a break from his work.
-During his recovery, he gained a new perspective on his work and family life and asked FC Bayern to release him from his position as sporting director which they granted.
-Afterwards Munich continued working without any sporting director for a year before they presented Hasan Salihamidžić as his replacement.
+During his recovery, he gained a new perspective on his work and family life and asked FC Bayern to release him from his position as sporting director which they granted on July 10, 2016.
+Afterwards, Bayern Munich continued working without any sporting director for a year before they presented Hasan Salihamidžić as his replacement.

 Following this he effectively retired, initially working as a pundit for Eurosport for a while but ruling out to continue this in the future.
 In 2018, he started to work part-time as an adviser for Borussia Dortmund, meeting with the club for talks every two weeks, and is regularly seen sitting next to Dortmund's management during matches.